chriswebb09/chriswebb09.github.io/_posts/2017-04-22-testing-asynchronous-code-in-swift.md

 #### Test Coverage

 It might seem conterintuitive, but one of the hardest aspects of testing is deciding what you should test.
-There are blog posts devoted to this question, there are book devoted to it!
+There are blog posts devoted to this question, there are books devoted to it!
 While you want your code to be well tested, like everything in life, it takes time.
 If you're developing on a small team or by yourself, time is of the essence.

 _In computer science, code coverage is a measure used to describe the degree to which the source code of a program is executed when a particular test suite runs._
 __Wikipeida__